 Judith Epstein, CAPT MC USN

 Judith E. Epstein, MD, is the Department Head of the Naval Medical Research Center (NMRC) Clinical Trials Center, a division of the Translational Research Office (TReO), located on the Walter Reed National Military Medical Center (WRNMMC) campus.
-She has spent the last 19 years working as a physician-scientist in the U.S. Military Malaria Vaccine Program, Naval Medical Research Center.
+Since 1998, she has worked as a physician-scientist in the U.S. Military Malaria Vaccine Program, Naval Medical Research Center.
 She comes from a family which is heavily involved in the arts.
 Both of her parents were painters and she has a brother who is sculptor, another brother who is a painter, and a sister who is a poet.
 After over a decade as a professional ballet dancer, CAPT Epstein returned to school and received her B.S from Columbia University (1985) and her M.D. from Harvard Medical School (1990).
 She did her pediatric residency at the Children’s Hospital of Philadelphia and her pediatric infectious diseases fellowship at Children’s Hospital in Boston.
 Since arriving at NMRC, CAPT Epstein has led clinical trials of candidate malaria vaccines covering a number of platforms including DNA, recombinant and adenovirus-vectored vaccines.
-She has authored or co-authored more than 40 scientific manuscript and book chapters.
+She has authored or co-authored more than 50 scientific manuscript and book chapters.
 The major focus of her research has been the development and testing of a whole-parasite malaria vaccine.
 Her first-author publication providing the results of the first clinical trial with a radiation-attenuated, aseptic, purified cryopreserved Plasmodium falciparum vaccine appeared in the journal Science in 2011.
 A Board certified physician in pediatric infectious diseases, Dr. Epstein holds a faculty appointment at the Uniformed Services University of the Health Sciences, serving as an Attending Physician at WRNMMC.
 She is member of multiple NIAID Safety Monitoring Committees and Vice-Chair of the NMRC Institutional Review Board.
 Dr. Epstein is a member of the American Society of Tropical Medicine and Hygiene and a Fellow of the American Academy of Pediatrics.
 She serves on the Scholarly Oversight Committee for Pediatric Infectious Diseases Fellow Research, National Capital Consortium and has served as a research mentor to numerous students, residents and fellows.

 Carol Rubel Berman